TRON-Bioinformatics/covigator/README.md

 - `QUEUED`: the job has already been read by the processor and the subsequent actions are scheduled
 - `DOWNLOADED`: intermediate state between the downloader and the pipeline
 - `PROCESSED`: intermediate state between the pipeline and the clean up
-- `LOADED`: final state once the pipeline results have been loaded into the database
+- `LOADED`: variants have been loaded into the database
+- `FINISHED`: cooccurrence has been loaded into the database

 The failure states are the following and are self descriptive
 - `FAILED_DOWNLOAD`
 - `FAILED_PROCESSING`
 - `FAILED_LOAD`
+- `FAILED_COOCCURRENCE`

-There is a cleanup task that happens after processing in parallel to the load process, but this is not a state of the job and failures in the cleanup although logged in the database do not stop a job from reaching the final state `LOADED`.
+There is a cleanup task that happens after processing in parallel to the load process, but this is not a state of the job and failures in the cleanup although logged in the database do not stop a job from reaching the final state.

 A timestamp is stored for every change of state.
 The failure states also stores an error message.

 ![Covigator system design](docs/resources/processor_state_diagram.png "Covigator system design")

-The above workflow is orchestrated using dask library for parallelization.
+The above workflow is orchestrated using dask library and a Slurm cluster behind the scenes.
+Although dask supports multiple queue implementations, covigator only does support Slurm.

 The different processes have different priorities to ensure that the graph of tasks is processed in a depth first order.
 This is relevant when processing a large amount of jobs to avoid that all jobs are first downloaded, thus requiring that all raw files are stored in the file system simultaneously.
 The tasks managed in this workflow are not computationally intensive and each uses a single CPU and a low amount of memory.
-The computationally intensive tasks are send by the pipeline to a cluster.

 ### Input data

+- `--source` The data source to process.
+Possible values: ENA, GISAID.
+Required: true
-- The number of available CPUs for the processor.
-This corresponds to the number of samples that will be processed simultaneously.
+- `--num-jobs` The number of dask jobs to spin, this corresponds to the number of whole nodes requested to the cluster.
+Default: 1

 ### Configuration